Alonso-del-Arte/copper-mountain-sokoban/README.md

 player which box goes on which goal.

 I haven't yet decided which file format to support.
 Maybe both the XML-based SLC format and the "freer" SOK format.
 At least initially, I'm leaning to supporting only SLC.
+See [the document about file formats](FileFormats.md) for more details.